Esri/collector-tools/CollectorUtils/configure_gnss_popup.md

 # Configure GNSS Popup
 Changes the visible properties of all ESRIGNSS related attributes in a web map

-Supported in at least ArcGIS 10.3.x+ and ArcGIS Pro 1.2+
+Supported in at least ArcGIS 10.3.x+

 This tool changes the "visible" property of ESRIGNSS fields in the popup information in the specified web map.
 It also updates the number of decimals displayed.